I've put petroleum jelly on the inside of my nose for years to relieve dryness. Is this safe?

 Answer From Lawrence E. Gibson, M.D.

 Petroleum jelly is generally safe to use.
-Rarely, however, inhaling fat-based substances (lipoids) — such as petroleum jelly or mineral oil — for prolonged periods can cause lung problems.
+But rarely, breathing in (inhaling) fat-based substances (lipoids) — such as petroleum jelly or mineral oil — for long periods can cause lung problems.

-Typically, petroleum jelly applied to the inside of the nostrils drains down the back of the nose with normal nasal secretions and is swallowed.
-Rarely, small amounts of the jelly can migrate into the windpipe (trachea) and lungs.
-Over many months, the jelly can accumulate in the lungs leading to potentially serious inflammation known as lipoid pneumonia.
+Petroleum jelly applied to the inside of the nostrils usually drains down the back of the nose with normal nasal secretions.
+Then it is swallowed.
+Rarely, small amounts of the jelly can travel into the windpipe (trachea) and lungs.
+Over many months, the jelly can build up in the lungs.
+This buildup can lead to potentially serious swelling and irritation (inflammation) in the lungs known as lipoid pneumonia.

 In some people, lipoid pneumonia causes no signs or symptoms.
 In others, lipoid pneumonia may cause cough, chest pain or shortness of breath.

-Lipoid pneumonia is often detected on a chest X-ray or CT scan.
-Sometimes, the diagnosis is confirmed with a bronchoscopy.
+Lipoid pneumonia is often found on a chest X-ray or CT scan.
+Sometimes, a doctor confirms the diagnosis with a bronchoscopy.